A Survey on Deep Hashing Methods: Deep Supervised Hashing

 in which $\sigma(x)=1/(1+e^x)$.
-From the formulation, the probabilistic model expects the similarity in the coding space to be larger if the similarity in the original space is larger.
-The loss function is the negative log-likelihood, i.e.
+From Eq. \ref{eq:3}, the probabilistic model expects the similarities in the Hamming space to be larger if the similarities in the original space are larger.
+The loss function is the negative log-likelihood (NLL)~\cite{li2016feature,zhu2016deep}, i.e.,

-\end{itemize} Next, we will review these three types of deep hashing methods in turn.
-Please note that the above formulations can have a lot of variants for different considerations.
+{Similarly, the hashing network usually cannot directly obtain the hash codes.
+Hence these codes $\bm{B}$ will be replaced by the network outputs $\bm{H}$ to generate $s_{ij}^h$.
+The majority of methods adopt the symmetric similarities while several methods utilize the asymmetric form for similarity calculation~\cite{shen2017deep,li2018deep}.
+However, the sigmoid function in Eq. \ref{eq:3} is not optimal and there are a number of works that utilize different tools to design valid probability functions, e.g., priority weighting~\cite{cao2018deep1}, Cauchy distribution~\cite{cao2017deep}, imbalance learning~\cite{cao2017hashnet} and t-Distribution~\cite{kang2019maximum}.
+Subsequent works combine label information with pairwise similarity learning for better semantic preserving~\cite{li2018deep,li2017deep,chen2019deep}.
+Li et al.~\cite{li2019push} associate the likelihood loss with Fisher's Linear discriminant, and introduce a margin for discriminative hash codes.
+Chen et al.~\cite{chen2019deep} reduce the computational cost by introducing anchors for similarity calculation.
+There are also some works combining both difference loss minimization and likelihood loss minimizing for comprehensive optimization~\cite{yang2019deep}. }